Race Expo/Bib Pick-Up

 POST-RACE SHUTTLE SERVICES

-Shuttle service from the finish line at Vintage High School to the Napa Valley Marriott Hotel & Spa, Embassy Suites, and the River Terrace Inn is available from 9am to 2pm.
+Shuttle service is for runners, family and friends and runs from the finish line at Vintage High School to the Napa Valley Marriott Hotel & Spa, Embassy Suites, and the River Terrace Inn is available from 9am to 2pm.

 Shuttle service will also be available to and from Justin-Siena High School for half marathoners and spectators.
 The Justin-Siena shuttles will be available from 8:30am to 2pm.
 The two high schools are approximately 1 mile apart from each other so this is a quick and very easy option.
 The shuttles will loop back and forth.